 James A. "Jay" Leftwich, Jr. has been rooted in Chesapeake for a lifetime.
 After graduating from Chesapeake Public Schools, Jay furthered his education at James Madison University then obtained his J.D. from the T.C.
 Williams School of Law at the University of Richmond.
 Jay returned to Chesapeake to launch his career and is a Partner at Basnight, Kinser, Telfeyan, Leftwich & Nuckolls, P.C., where he has been for 25 years.
 Jay successfully won election to the Virginia House of Delegates in 2013 to represent the 78th District, which is located in Chesapeake.
 He currently serves on Courts of Justice, Education and Science & Technology Committees in the House.

-Jay currently serves as the Chairman of the Chesapeake School Board and has been elected to the School Board for three consecutive terms.
+Jay formerly served as the Chairman of the Chesapeake School Board for three consecutive terms, and has a keen eye on Education issues.
 Jay and his wife, Renee, have been married for 20 years and have five children: Logan, Austin, Faith, Hope & Trey.